- Nomination Form

-There are 19 members including representatives of every state, the Northern Territory and the Australian Capital Territory, public office holders (ex-officio) and community representatives.
+There are 19 members including representatives of each state and territory, public office holders (ex-officio) and community representatives.
 The community representatives on the Council are appointed by the Governor-General on the recommendation of the Prime Minister.

 The Council meets twice a year, usually in February and August, to consider whether each nominee in the Order of Australia has:

 - demonstrated achievement at a high level